connxio/docs/Adapters/Inbound/Sftp.md

 - **Lock On Folder**: Decides if a connection should lock on folder in SFTP server or the whole server (false means that the lock is applied on the whole server).
 If you have multiple inbound configs on one server this **must** be enabled.
 - **Perform Duplicate Detection**: Turns on duplicate detection.
 This does not give a guarantee for no duplicates but detects duplicates on inbound pickup only.
 The detection works by MD5 hashing the file contents and creating a unique id with the generated hash combined with the name of the file.
 This is not 100% foolproof but should work in 99% of cases.
 The detection is costly and should only be turned on if absolutely necessary.
 Be aware that addition costs may be incurred by turning this on depending on your price plan.
 - **Terminate On Duplicate Detection**: If the duplicate detection system finds a duplicate this parameter decides if the message should be sent through the system, or terminated.
 If the file is terminated it's moved to a sub-folder called *duplicates* on the same area where the file was picked up from.

-## Polling interval

-`needs picture`
-Polling interval dictates when files are picked from the Sftp account.
-The minimum interval allowed at this time is 60 seconds.
-You can specify intervals by typing in seconds.

 ## Retry